shellyal/InclusiveHealth/readme.md

 [Github Docs](https://docs.github.com/en)

 ### [Github Desktop](https://desktop.github.com/)
 >Recommended to use to fork the repository and future pull requests
+>Can connect to preferred editor